The Tohoku Region (東北地方 Tōhoku-chihō), sometimes referred to as Ōu Region (奥羽地方 Ōu-chihō), comprises the following prefectures:

 - Yamagata (山形県 Yamagata-ken)

 It encompasses the entire northern end of the island of Honshū and comprises the ancient provinces of Mutsu (陸奥国Mutsu no kuni) and Dewa (出羽国 Dewa no kuni).
-It is largely mountainous, with numerous basins, mountain valleys, and small coastal plains.
-Most towns and cities are concentrated along the Pacific and Sea of Japan coasts and in the centers of several basins.
-The Ōu Mountains (奥羽山脈 Ōu-sanmyaku) run north to south dividing the region through the center.
-To the west the Dewa Mountains (出羽三山 Dewa Sanzan) and the Echigo Mountains (越後山脈) run parallel to the coast.
-To the northeast the Kitakami Mountains (北上山地) front the Pacific Ocean and are separated from the Ōu Mountains by the broad Kitakamigawa valley.
+It is mostly mountainous, with numerous basins, mountain valleys, and small coastal plains.
+Most towns and cities are concentrated along the Pacific and Sea of Japan coasts and in the centres of several basins.
+The Ōu Mountains (奥羽山脈 Ōu-sanmyaku) run north to south dividing the region through the centre.
+To the west, the Dewa Mountains (出羽三山 Dewa Sanzan) and the Echigo Mountains (越後山脈) run parallel to the coast.
+To the northeast, the Kitakami Mountains (北上山地) front the Pacific Ocean and are separated from the Ōu Mountains by the broad Kitakamigawa valley.
 In the southeast, the Abukuma River (阿武隈川 Abukuma-gawa) flows inland from the Abukuma Mountains (阿武山脈) along the coast.
 The region includes the Nasu and Chokai volcanic zones.

-In ancient times the area was inhabited by the aboriginal people known as Ezo or Emishi (蝦夷), and it was only in the Kamakura period (1185-1333) that it came fully under the control of the central government.
-Still economically underdeveloped, it is primarily an agricultural area, with rice as the primary crop (20 percent of the national yield).
-Potatoes and apples are also grown, and dairy farming is increasing; forestry is important.
+In ancient times the area was inhabited by the aboriginal people known as Ezo or Emishi (蝦夷), and it was only in the Kamakura Period (1185-1333) that it came entirely under the control of the central government.
+Still economically underdeveloped, it is primarily an agricultural area, with rice as the primary crop (20 per cent of the national yield).
+Potatoes and apples are also grown, and dairy farming is increasing; forestry is essential.

 The 2011 Tōhoku earthquake and tsunami

-On March 11, 2011 a massive magnitude 9.0 undersea earthquake struck the coast of Japan at 14:46 JST.
-One of the five most powerful earthquakes since records have been kept, its epicenter was 70kmoff the Japanese coast, the hypocenter about 32km deep.
-It triggered a tsunami that may have reached up to forty meters in height and was still up to nine meters high when it hit the coast of Tohoku, traveling up to ten kilometers inland.
-The destruction was apocalyptical: according to the National Police Association (PDF) 15,883 people died, 2,652 are still missing, 6,149 were injured, 126,538 homes were totally destroyed and 272,315 half collapsed.
+On March 11, 2011, a massive magnitude 9.0 undersea earthquake struck the coast of Japan at 14:46 JST.
+One of the five most powerful earthquakes since records have been kept; its epicentre was 70kmoff the Japanese coast, the hypocenter about 32km deep.
+It triggered a tsunami that may have reached up to forty meters in height and was still up to nine meters high when it hit the coast of Tohoku, travelling up to ten kilometres inland.
+The destruction was apocalyptical: according to the National Police Association (PDF) 15,883 people died, 2,652 are still missing, 6,149 were injured, 126,538 homes were destroyed, and 272,315 half collapsed.
 The infrastructure along the coast of Tohoku was in shambles.
 Unfortunately, the tsunami resulted in several nuclear accidents, the worst of which took place in the complex of the Fukushima Daiichi Nuclear Power Plant, run by Tokyo Electric Power Co. in Futaba (双葉郡), Fukushima Prefecture.
-While all four reactors of Fukushima Daini Nuclear Power Plant about twelve kilometers south of Daiichi automatically shut down, the backup power and the containment systems at Daiichi were damaged, resulting in hydrogen explosions in three reactors and a level-7 nuclear meltdown, comparable in scale to the Chernobyl disaster.
-The Japanese government established a 20-kilometer evacuation zone around the crippled nuclear plant, displacing more than 100,000 Fukushima residents.
-Apart from the tragic human loss, the World Bank (PDF) estimated the total economic cost of the 2011 disaster may reach up to USD 235 billion (2.5 to 4 percent of Japan’s GDP).
+While all four reactors of Fukushima Daini Nuclear Power Plant about twelve kilometres south of Daiichi automatically shut down, the backup power and the containment systems at Daiichi were damaged, resulting in hydrogen explosions in three reactors and a level-7 nuclear meltdown, comparable in scale to the Chernobyl disaster.
+The Japanese government established a 20-kilometre evacuation zone around the crippled nuclear plant, displacing more than 100,000 Fukushima residents.
+Apart from the tragic human loss, the World Bank (PDF) estimated the total economic cost of the 2011 disaster might reach up to USD 235 billion (2.5 to 4 per cent of Japan’s GDP).

-- Population density: 140 inhabitants per square kilometer
+- Population density: 130 inhabitants per square kilometre

-- Main urban centers: Sendai, Aomori City, Hachinohe, Morioka
+- Main urban centres: Sendai, Aomori City, Hachinohe, Morioka